NIER-BIAN/tribal-heart/README.md

 Scenario: Change the number of events displayed

-- Given I am on the events page
+- Given the user is on the events page;
-- When I set the number of events to display to a specified number
+- When the user sets the number of events to display to a specified number;
-- Then I should see exactly that number of events listed
+- Then exactly that number of events is displayed.

 Scenario: 0  number of events displayed

-- Given I am on the events page and for some reason what 0 events displayed
+- Given the user is on the events page and for some reason want 0 events displayed;
-- When I set the number of events to 0
+- When the user set the number of events to 0;
-- Then I should see an appropriate message "There's nothing here!"
+- Then an appropriate message is displayed: "There's nothing here!"

 ## Feature 4 of 6: Use the App When Offline